rasyadpat/Robotika-UAS/README.md

 ## To-Do

 - Adjust and tinker with the steering value
-- Maybe make the R2 and L2 priotiy system based on the throttle and brake values?
+- Maybe make the R2 and L2 priority system based on the throttle and brake values?

 ## Dependencies